 This feature automatically cuts off power to the computer's display panel when there is no keyboard input for a specified time, with power being restored the next time a key is pressed.
 This can be specified in the Power Options.

-HDD automatic power off 1 This feature automatically cuts off power to the hard disk drive when it is not accessed for a specified time, with power being restored when the hard disk drive is next accessed.
+This feature automatically cuts off power to the hard disk drive when it is not accessed for a specified time, with power being restored when the hard disk drive is next accessed.
 This can be specified in the Power Options.
-System automatic Sleep/Hibernation Mode 1 This feature automatically shuts down the system into either Sleep Mode or Hibernation Mode when there is no input or hardware access for a specified time.
+This feature automatically shuts down the system into either Sleep Mode or Hibernation Mode when there is no input or hardware access for a specified time.
 This can be specified in the Power Options.
-Power on password Two levels of password security, supervisor and user, are available to prevent unauthorized access to your computer.
-Intelligent power supply 1 A microprocessor in the computer's intelligent power supply detects the battery charge, automatically calculates the remaining battery capacity, and protects electronic components from abnormal conditions such as a voltage overload from the AC adaptor.
+Two levels of password security, supervisor and user, are available to prevent unauthorized access to your computer.
+A microprocessor in the computer's intelligent power supply detects the battery charge, automatically calculates the remaining battery capacity, and protects electronic components from abnormal conditions such as a voltage overload from the AC adaptor.
 This can be specified in the Power Options.
-Battery save mode 1 This feature lets you configure the computer in order to save battery power.
+This feature lets you configure the computer in order to save battery power.
 This can be specified in the Power Options.
-Panel power on/off 1 This feature automatically turns power to the computer off when the display panel is closed, and turns it back on when the display panel is opened.
+This feature automatically turns power to the computer off when the display panel is closed, and turns it back on when the display panel is opened.
 This can be specified in the Power Options.
-Low battery automatic Hibernation Mode 1 When battery power is exhausted to the point that computer operation cannot be continued, the system automatically enters Hibernation Mode and shuts itself down.
+When battery power is exhausted to the point that computer operation cannot be continued, the system automatically enters Hibernation Mode and shuts itself down.
 This can be specified in the Power Options.
-Sleep Mode If you have to interrupt your work, you can use this feature to allow you to turn off power to the computer without exiting from your software.
+If you have to interrupt your work, you can use this feature to allow you to turn off power to the computer without exiting from your software.
 Data is maintained in the computer's main memory so that when you next turn on the power, you can continue working right where you left off.

-Hibernation Mode

-This feature lets you turn off the power to the computer without exiting from your software.
+Hibernation Mode This feature lets you turn off the power to the computer without exiting from your software.
 The contents of main memory are automatically saved to the Hard Disk Drive so that when you next turn on the power again, you can continue working right where you left off.
 You must enable the Hibernation Mode before using this feature.
 Refer to the Starting Hibernation Mode section for more details.
 USB Wakeup function This function restores the computer from Sleep Mode depending on the external devices connected to the USB ports.
 For example, if a mouse or USB keyboard is connected to a USB port, clicking the mouse button or pressing the keyboard will wakeup the computer.

-Heat dispersal 1

-To protect against overheating, the processor is equipped with an internal temperature sensor which activates a cooling fan or lowers the processing speed if the computer's internal temperature rises to a certain level.
+Heat dispersal 1 To protect against overheating, the processor is equipped with an internal temperature sensor which activates a cooling fan or lowers the processing speed if the computer's internal temperature rises to a certain level.
 You are able to select whether to control this temperature by either turning on the fan first, then if necessary lowering the processor speed, or by lowering the processor speed first, then if necessary turning on the fan.
 Both of these functions are controlled through the Power Options.
 When the processor's temperature falls within normal range, the fan and the processor operation returns to its standard speed.
 If the processor's temperature reaches an unacceptably high level with either setting, the computer automatically shuts down to prevent any damage.
 In this instance, all unsaved data in memory will be lost.